aleksstan96/DS_Challenge/README.md

 - `src/train.py` for the first modeling approach
 - `src/train_two_stage.py` for the second modeling approach

-## Ideas for Future Work 💡
+## Ideas I did not have time to try out 💡
-- Since the distribution of the target variable is U-shaped, it suggests there are two groups of users.
+- Since the distribution of the target variable is U-shaped, it suggests there are two (or more) groups of users.
 This information can be leveraged in the modeling process, e.g., by using mixture models.
+I would probably try to incorporate this in the two-stage model, so that non-churned users' activity can be modeled with a mixture model that could capture different types of users.
 - Explore ensemble methods to combine predictions for improved accuracy.